michaelmarzec/michaelmarzec.github.io/_posts/2022-02-01-NbaAgeAnalysis-infrastructure.md

 <h3 style="text-align: center;"><a href="https://nbaage.com/"><ins>nbaage.com</ins></a></h3>

 When analysts, media members, and fans discuss the average age of an NBA team, there’s often a missing nuance.
-Often, there will be a statement like “Team X is the 5th youngest team in the NBA”, and that information results from a quick average of every roster member.
+Typically, there will be a statement like “Team X is the 5th youngest team in the NBA”, and that information results from a quick average of every member of the roster.
 In my opinion, this fails to convey an accurate representation, as that average is skewed by low usage and end-of-bench players.

 #### Information Objective

-My goal is to present an innovative view of NBA ages.
+My goal is to present an innovative view of NBA team ages.
 Rather than convey that the Minnesota Timberwolves are the 7th youngest team, I’d like to explain that the Timberwolves are the 5th youngest team when weighted by minutes and the 4th youngest team when weighted by usage rate.
 This could indicate that the Wolves rely on young players surrounded by older low-usage veterans.
 We can also see that their team-wide average is pulled up by the ‘Combo’ position (i.e., Patrick Beverly).
-Over a full season, perhaps we can identify inflection points such as key injuries or when a team decides to ‘tank.’
+Over a full season, perhaps we can identify inflection points such as key injuries or when a team decides to ‘tank'.

 #### Infrastructure Objective

 During development, I aimed to create a tech stack that will (for cheap, if not free) provide a clean, easy-to-interpret, and automated presentation of NBA team ages.
-This infrastructure should reduce, if not eliminate, manual upkeep, allowing for time spent analyzing the data and enhancing website functionality.
+This infrastructure should reduce, if not entirely eliminate, manual upkeep, allowing for time spent analyzing the data and enhancing website functionality.

 #### Data Extraction